s9001848/Finder-s-Keeper/README.md

 ## User Story

-As a user, I want to be able to search for adoptable pet tailored to my needs so that I can help the animals in need of a forever home.
+As a user, I want to be able to search for adoptable pet tailored to user's needs so that I can help the animals in need of a forever home.

 * Adopt an animal searching through Zip Code
 * Add an animal to the user's favroite